muhammadibrahim313/Examinator/README.md

-# Examinator - Flexible WhatsApp Exam Practice Bot
+# Examinator - Flexible WhatsApp Exam Practice Bot (Built with Bolt)

-A revolutionary WhatsApp chatbot that helps students practice for computer-based exams using **real past questions**.
+A revolutionary WhatsApp chatbot built with Bolt, designed to help students practice for computer-based exams using **real past questions**.
 Students can choose to practice by **topics** OR **years** with complete flexibility across all supported exams.

 ## 🎯 Key Features